arun95123/Fruits/README.md

 ```
     npm start
 ```
--then disable CORS in your browser to get the app working
+- then disable CORS in your browser to get the app working